joyeusenoelle/GuideToMastodon/README.md

 Mastodon has a responsive design, so you can use it in your phone's browser.
 Alternately, there are many apps available for Mastodon.
 The most widely-used on iOS is Amaroq.
 On Android, try Tusky, Subway Tooter, or Mastalab.

 *(NB: I've been told that "Tootdon silently forwards copies of posts you interact as well as the auth token to your account to its to own servers."
 I don't know if that still holds.
 As always, be cautious when giving apps your information.)*

+## How can I back up my Mastodon account?

+[Alex Schroeder](https://octodon.social/@kensanata) has an excellent [Mastodon Archiver](https://github.com/kensanata/mastodon-backup/) that will help you back up your account and much more.

 ## I have other questions.